SprintHive/kong-ingress-controller/README.md

 A simple Kubernetes ingress controller for the Kong API gateway

 ## Purpose
-This controller monitors the kubernetes ingress resources and configures the Kong API gateway to match the ingress configuration.
+This controller monitors the kubernetes ingress resources and makes corresponding changes to the Kong API gateway to match the ingress configuration.

 ## Usage